 COMP M

-Article 16b
+Article 16b (> applies to Art.
+1, 2 & 3) [Post 21 November shadows’ meeting version]

 Questions and answers

 1. For the interpretation, practical application or implementation of the provisions of the legislative acts referred to in Article 1(2), or associated delegated and implementing acts, guidelines and recommendations adopted under those legislative acts, any natural or legal person, including competent authorities and Union institutions, may submit a question to the Authority in any official language of the Union.